• Skip to main content

 HOW LONG TO CHILL TRUFFLES UNTIL THEY ARE READY?
 It will be hard to wait, trust me I know.
 But for the homemade Biscoff cookie truffles to be ready with the chocolate coating hard and set, it takes about 2-3 hours in the refrigerator.

-The truffles are ready to eat when the outer chocolate shell is hard to the touch.
 When you bite into one the smooth milk chocolate will crack open easily and the creamy Biscoff cookie center will be soft but firm.
-The gorgeous golden cookie center will be so inviting and the familar smell of cinnamon will be noticable.
-Transfer to a bowl or plate and ENJOY!
+The gorgeous golden cookie center will be so inviting and the familiar smell of cinnamon will be noticeable.

 Biscoff Truffles ready to eat